tycrek/ass/README.md

 ### Generating new tokens

-If you need to generate a new token at any time, run `npm run new-token`.
+If you need to generate a new token at any time, run `npm run new-token <username>`.
 This will **automatically** load the new token so there is no need to restart ass.
+Username field is optional; if left blank, a random username will be created.

 ### Cloudflare users